 Each student interested in living off-campus must submit an application: step by step instructions for completing an off-campus living application.
-The last day to submit the application is Thursday, October 10th, 2019 by 9AM.

 STEP 3 Parent Consent Form

 Each student applying to live off-campus needs to have a completed Parent Consent form submitted.
 Applications are not considered to be complete until a Parent Consent Form for each student listed in the application has been submitted.
-Parent Consent Forms may be submitted at any time, but should be submitted prior to the application in order for the application to be considered complete.
+Parent Consent Forms may be submitted at any time but should be submitted prior to the application in order for the application to be considered complete.